dh256git/project27/seasonal/viva.md

 #### 2. Why did I choose the topic of my PhD?

-I was interested in science communication since my undergraduate degree.
+Ever since I went to university, I was interested in science communication.

-Because scientists can find solutions, but it's society who comes up with problems.
+Scientists can find solutions, but it's society who identifies problems.

-Thus, there is a need for a good two-way communication, and trust in science.
+There is a need for a good two-way communication, and trust in science.

 Think about vaccines and COVID19.

-Not surprising, how do we trust something we don't see?
+How do we trust something we don't see?

 Touch makes things more real.

 When we don't believe our eyes, or don't know what we see, we first try and touch.

-That's how I got interested in the sense of touch.
+That's how I got interested in tactile experiences.

 In particular, mid-air touch, which is a programable interface, enabling the creation of invisible and dynamic tactile sensations.

 #### 3. Context

-I have studied physics in my undergraduate.
+I have studied physics during my undergraduate years.

-I also lost my sight a few years before coming to university.
+I also lost my sight a few years before that.

 These two factors, made me think, how could we turn graphs on computer screens into accessible formats for blind people.